 For each component in the scope of our group audit, we allocated a materiality that is less than our overall group materiality.
-The range of materiality allocated across components was £204,000.
+The range of materiality allocated across components was £201,000 - £235,000.
+Certain components were audited to a local statutory audit materiality that was also less than our overall group materiality.